 7. Guest post on other blogs

-If you want to build an audience, you need to be seen in places that audience hangs out.
+If you want to build an audience – and you really do if you want to grow your online course business – you need to be seen in places that your target audience hangs out.
 Hopefully that includes your own site, but to get to people who don’t already know about you, posting on other, relevant blogs is a great idea.
-I’ve done that here and here, for example.

 8. Get interviewed

 Getting interviewed by bloggers or podcasters in your niche or related, relevant niches can be a great way to jump start your marketing efforts and reach target prospects who may not know about you yet.